 ABOUT THE SCULPTURE PARK

-First opened to the public in 2008, the 200 hectare Jeffrey Rubinoff Sculpture Park is home to a collection of over a hundred of Jeffrey Rubinoff’s sculptures.
+First opened to the public in 2008, the 200 acre Jeffrey Rubinoff Sculpture Park is home to a collection of over a hundred of Jeffrey Rubinoff’s sculptures.
 The Park is situated on a farm purchased by Rubinoff in 1973 for the purpose of the creation and storage of his work.
 Rubinoff repurposed its barn, originally built in 1889, into a fabrication and casting studio, and worked there from 1980 until his death in 2017.

 ...
 MORE